Indigenous Knowledge Videos

 Our Obligations Under the NFWA

-The NWMO is obliged under the NFWA to consult with Canadians and Aboriginal peoples throughout the implementation of Adaptive Phased Management (APM).
+The NWMO is obliged under the NFWA to consult with Canadians and Indigenous communities throughout the implementation of Adaptive Phased Management (APM).
 We are also required to report to the Minister of Natural Resources every year on the results of our public consultations.

 Our Obligations Under the MOU